 About our new secondary school for Houghton Regis

-However, archaeological investigations on the site, which are a requirement of the planning consent, has uncovered ancient Roman, Neolithic and Bronze Age settlement activity and human remains dating back 4,500-years.
+During the construction of the school in June 2022, archaeological investigations on the site, which are a requirement of the planning consent, uncovered ancient Roman, Neolithic and Bronze Age settlement activity and human remains dating back 4,500 years.

 Kingsland Bronze Age burial skeleton

 - a 'ring-ditch' which is part of a late Neolithic/early Bronze Age barrow or funerary monument, around 4,500 years old

 - a human burial: the skeleton was placed in a crouched position within a pit near the barrow, suggesting it is likely to be of a similar date; this will be confirmed by radiocarbon dating.
 Specialist analysis will determine the individual’s sex, age at death, and whether they were suffering from any diseases

 - a line of 11 Bronze Age pits, around 4,000 years old, which represent an ancient boundary stretching for at least 30 metres; they contained fragments of Bronze Age pottery and animal bone

 - various other late Iron Age/Roman (200 BC–AD 400) ditches and pits are associated with a large settlement previously investigated within the Linmere development to the east of the Houstone site.
 Pottery, animal bone, and other domestic artefacts were found

 The archaeological discoveries add to historic artefacts previously at the nearby Linmere housing development, also known as HRN1, which together give an insight in to 8,000 years of human life in Houghton Regis.